Project structure

 import { AfterViewInit, Component, ElementRef, OnInit, ViewChild } from

-'@angular/core' ; import { AlertDialog, DeviceEnvironment } from 'titanium-angular' ; @Component({ selector: "ti-app" , templateUrl: "./app.component.html" }) export class AppComponent implements AfterViewInit, OnInit { ... } |
+'@angular/core';import { AlertDialog, DeviceEnvironment } from 'titanium-angular';@Component({ selector: "ti-app", templateUrl: "./app.component.html"})export class AppComponent implements AfterViewInit, OnInit { ...} |

-defines it's template through the templateUrl property.
+In the above excerpt, the app.compoinent.ts defines it's template through the templateUrl property.
 In such a template

 you can make use of Titanium UI elements to create your app's user interface.